ThomasFinnern/mod_jx_std_icons/README.md

 Actual there are none

 ## Corrections
-* If you have more facts or deviating opinien please write an issue here on github.
+* If you have more facts or deviating opinions please write an issue here on github.
 I am happy to improve te code or this document
-* Any request for features will be considered favourably
+* Any request for features will be considered favorably
 * Any hints how to get the boxes smaller is welcome
 * You may add code with pull requests